The Sweet Story Behind Shia LaBeouf's Oscars Date

 Shia LaBeouf's career has been on the up and up since his recent return to Hollywood.
 In 2019, he starred in two powerful films, The Peanut Butter Falcon and Honey Boy, reminding the world that he's a filmic force to be reckoned with.
-Today, LaBeouf is walking the red carpet at the 2020 Oscars (and will be among the elite group presenting later in the evening), and he has a very special date with him to make the night even more meaningful.
+Today, the actor is walking the red carpet at the 2020 Oscars (and will be among the elite group presenting later in the evening), and LaBeouf has a very special date with him to make the night even more meaningful.

 LaBeouf invited his The Peanut Butter Falcon co-star Zack Gottsagen to join him at the Oscars, marking Gottsagen's first time at the star-studded event.
 In the dramedy, the 35-year-old actor plays Zak, a young man with Down Syndrome who lives in a North Carolina retirement home and dreams of becoming a professional wrestler.
-When Zak travels south to attend the wrestling school of his icon, he stumbles across gruff but kindhearted Tyler (LaBeouf), and the two embark on a heartwarming journey that changes their lives forever.
+When Zak travels south to attend the wrestling school of his icon, he stumbles across gruff but kind-hearted Tyler (LaBeouf), and the two embark on a heartwarming journey that changes their lives forever.

 Advertisement

-The film was inspired, in part, with Gottsagen's real-life aspirations of making a name for herself in Hollywood as an actor.
+The film was inspired, in part, by Gottsagen's real-life aspirations of making a name for himself in Hollywood as an actor.
 Co-directors Tyler Nilson and Michael Schwartz, who met Gottsagen at a summer camp for people with disabilities, penned the script after being inspired by his story.
-The Peanut Butter Falcon is their take on the classic story The Adventures of Huckleberry Finn — except in their modern retelling, Huck just wants to be a wrestling star.
+The Peanut Butter Falcon is their take on the classic story The Adventures of Huckleberry Finn — except in their modern retelling, Huck just wants to be the next big thing in wrestling.

 #PeanutButterFalcon co-stars Shia LaBeouf and Zack Gottsagen pose side by side on the #Oscars red carpet pic.twitter.com/RfNFmMsunD— Variety (@Variety) February 10, 2020